Writing and musical reflections in progress.

 We did our best to slowly turn Herakles into an ungendered, emotionally sensitive, caring being that could see outside themself, hacking their own stories and making peace.
 A great cleanse for the section of our psyches that was subjected to our collective culture without defence when we were young and impressionable.
 We are living in the legacy of the violent warriors who raped and pillaged the planet and still now this is right at the cultural root of our psyche.
 I believe that It is time to acknowledge, grieve, challenge, work together and take action to change course.
 Moving away from violence, domination and hero worship, towards peace, co-operation and celebration of diversity, in every way that we can.

 One thing I would like people to take away from this study is that the storytelling device that you use matters.
 Because of all the unconscious implications.
 You build a house on poor foundations, it will affect the entire structure - and it will fall - no matter what techniques and fixes you try to use afterwards.
-We need to stop telling stories about the gods/goddesses/deities/godexs/spirits from a position of fear, or from a sterilised all is love and light place that leaves no space for hardship or difficulty, that is just not reality for everyone.
+We need to stop telling stories from a position of bigotry, or from spiritually bypassing perspective that leaves no space for hardship or difficulty, that is just not reality for everyone.
 We need to embrace our fears and our flaws and transmute them.
 Embody our desire for the change we wish to see in this world.
-Having faith, having hope, in patience and with love and understanding as a goal. (cheesy but these are tough times and gentle words are golden).
+Having faith, having hope, in patience and with love and understanding as a goal. (these are tough times and gentle words are golden).
 Having empathy for all living things.
 Looking after our planet and each other.
 Unify and liberate as opposed to divide and conquer.
 That's where the stories for life live, at least for me.”